Impact of Multiplicity Fluctuations on Entropy Scaling Across System Size: Multiplicity distributions

 To study these effects, we have added the linear $T_A T_B$ scaling and log-normal fluctuations to Trento to make direct comparisons between the different scalings and fluctuations within the same model.
 Comparing experimental multiplicity distributions to estimates from the initial state requires the reasonable assumption that $dN/dy \propto S_0$, with $S_0$ being the initial total entropy of the event.
 We tune the parameter $k$ for each combination of functional form and multiplicity fluctuation distribution to best match STAR data for dAu and AuAu at 200 GeV \cite{Abelev:2008ab} in Figs. \ref{fig:dAuMultiplicity} and \ref{fig:AuAuMultiplicity}, respectively.

 For dAu the theoretical curves in Fig.\ \ref{fig:dAuMultiplicity} are all nearly identical below $N_{ch}/\langle N_{ch}\rangle < 4$ and, therefore, these differences in choices of the entropy scaling and multiplicity fluctuations only affect the multiplicity of dAu collisions in ultracentral events.
-The linear $T_{A}T_{B}$ scaling is able to describe the ultracentral multiplicity tail for either the $\Gamma$ or log-normal distributions, with a preference for few fluctuations ($k_\Gamma = 500$ or $k_{LogNorm} = 0.1$).
-On the other hand, the phenomenological $\sqrt{T_{A}T_{B}}$ scaling requires non-negligible event-by-event fluctuations to match the data, preferring $k_\Gamma = k_{LogNorm} = 1$.
-For the $\sqrt{T_{A}T_{B}}$ scaling, this allows us to identify a significant preference of the data for $\sqrt{T_A T_B}$ scaling to be accompanied by $\Gamma$-distributed multiplicity fluctuations.
-For linear $T_A T_B$ scaling we cannot identify such a preference, since in both cases the event-by-event fluctuations are essentially turned off.
+The linear $T_{A}T_{B}$ scaling is able to describe the ultracentral multiplicity tail for either the $\Gamma$ or log-normal distributions, with a similar amount of event-by-event fluctuations as compared to the phenomenological $\sqrt{T_{A}T_{B}}$.
+This implies that both scalings are capable of matching experimental data in dAu and there is no preference between them or the multiplicity fluctuations at this level.

 For AuAu in Fig.\ \ref{fig:AuAuMultiplicity}, there is a slight suppression compared to experimental data below $N_{ch}/\langle N_{ch}\rangle = 3.5$.
 In this regime, the linear $T_A T_B$ scaling is slightly more suppressed than $\sqrt{T_A T_B}$ scaling.
 For more central collisions neither entropy deposition model can correctly capture the high-multiplicity tail of the distribution.
 Both predict significantly wider fluctuations than what is seen by experiments.
 Generally, $\sqrt{T_{A}T_{B}}$ is somewhat closer to the STAR data than $T_{A}T_{B}$.
 We find little difference in our choice of gamma vs. log-normal fluctuations for this observable.